-&lt;sup>9 The use of a random sample differentiates this paper from most domestic violence research.
+9 The use of a random sample differentiates this paper from most domestic violence research.
 Yount et al. (2011) highlight family violence research is constrained by the use of data from small clinical samples or purposive samples from nonrandom populations.
+However, reporting of domestic violence may be nonrandom as discussed later.

-"Partner PCA-use" takes a value of one if the respondent mentions "beatings/physical punishment" (as interpreted by the interviewer) as a way she or her partner punish their children.
+and 'Partner PCA-use' takes a value of one if the respondent mentions "beatings/physical punishment" (as interpreted by the interviewer) as a way she or her partner punish their children.
+It is important to note that we are using self-reported punishment of children and that this physical punishment is our proxy for PCA.

 Forty percent of respondents and 39 percent of their partners use PCA, and PCA-use is present in 48 percent of all two-parent households in the sample.
-Although these percentages might appear implausible, Latin American cultural norms should be kept in mind when looking at these figures.
-Moreover, these estimates are consistent with other government and UNICEF statistics from Peru (Ombudsman for Children and Adolescents, 2009).

-The measure of PCA-use does not account for the intensity or frequency of abuse, yet it is considered a reliable proxy for the presence of PCA in a household.
-Testing for the general use of physical punishment minimizes the concern that the most abusive parents are more likely to hide their maltreatment; however, misreporting may still be a concern.
+These estimates are consistent with other government and UNICEF statistics from Peru (Ombudsman for Children and Adolescents, 2009).
+The measure of PCA-use does not account for the intensity or frequency of punishment, yet it is considered a reliable proxy for the presence of PCA in a household.10 Testing for the general use of physical punishment minimizes the concern that the most abusive parents are more likely to hide their maltreatment; however, misreporting may still be a concern.
 The share of women who use PCA decreased from 43 percent in 2000 to 38 percent in 2011-2012.
 This decrease may stem from a combination of evolving norms, a younger generation of parents, and new laws against domestic violence.
-It is also possible the change in laws decreased the reporting of PCA rather than its actual use.
+It is also possible that the change in laws decreased the reporting of PCA rather than its actual use.
 Nonetheless, these concerns can be addressed by analyzing a less incriminating question that may also reflect changing views on the use of abusive child discipline.
 Respondents were asked whether physical punishment is a necessary part of children's education: 36 percent agreed in 2000 and only 20 percent in 2011-2012.
 This suggests a change in attitudes towards physical child abuse over time.

 Civil conflict exposure variables are determined by DHS survey respondents' district of residence and date of birth.
 The main explanatory variable used throughout the paper, 'Lifetime Conflict Exposure', sums the number of violent civil-conflict-related events that took place in a respondent's district after her birth date.
 Conflict intensity or exposure is also alternatively measured by the following variables: '0-8', '9-16', and '17+'.
 These count the number of violent civil conflict events that occurred in the respondent's district according to the age interval in which she was exposed to them.
 The specific age intervals were chosen for three reasons.
 First, they are consistent with the related literature (Gutierrez & Gallegos, 2011).
 Second, they roughly align with Peru's educational system (schooling is compulsory for children 6-16 years old).
-Finally, these intervals allow us to test for heterogeneous results.
+Finally, these intervals allow us to test for heterogeneous results.11

-&lt;sup>10 Gage & Silvestre (2010) use a similar measure of physical child abuse.
+10 Gage & Silvestre (2010) use a similar measure of physical child abuse.
 Moreover, the child discipline module is widely used around the world to estimate the prevalence of physical punishment (UNICEF, 2010).